dzackgarza/Arizona-Winter-School-2019/Typeset/Day 2/Notes 2 Wickelgren.md

 These relations imply a special relation concerning a hyperbolic form, which we'll define as $h\definedas \generators {1} + \generators {-1} = \generators a + \generators{-a}$ for any $a$.

-A huge achievement of $\AA^1$ homotopy theory is the Milnor conjecture, which involves this group, so let's take a look!
+A huge achievement of $\AA^1$ homotopy theory is the Milnor conjecture, which involves this group, so let's take a look.